n8henrie/n8henrie.github.io/_posts/2014-05-26-get-notified-when-your-internet-is-back-on.md

 #sound (optional) - set to the name of one of the sounds supported by device clients to override the user's default sound choice
 ```

-That’s it!
-If any of you have clever ideas for improving the script I’d love to hear it — preferably in the comments section below.
+That's it!
+If any of you have clever ideas for improving the script I'd love to hear it — preferably in the comments section below.